samsquire/ideas4/README.md

 # 494. Expression relations

 Move semantics in C++ and rust lifetimes mean expressions are harder to reason about.
+Dangling pointers.

 # 495. Changing object composition and structures while maintaining OOP